 How to Fix a VPN That Doesn't Connect

-If your VPN doesn’t connect at all, but your internet is working without the VPN, here are some things you can try:
+Sometimes, instead of connecting and dropping the connection, your VPN just won’t connect at all, yet your internet is working without the VPN.
+In this case, here are some things you can try:

 If everything else fails, contact your VPN's customer support for assistance.
 Top-tier VPNs usually provide 24/7 live chat assistance, as well as other support channels like email, phone, and FAQ/troubleshooting pages.